dariocc/fenixlib/README.md

 var glyphGraphic = new StaticGraphic( GraphicFormat.Format32bppArgb, 10, 10, new byte[10 * 10 * 4] );

-// Create the glyph and assign it to the letter 'å' font['å'] = new Glyph ( glyphGraphic );
+// Create the glyph and assign it to the letter 'å'
+// å is a character that exists in the ISO8559-1 code page. font['å'] = new Glyph ( glyphGraphic );

 // Save the font to a Fnt file (only 'å' will contain a bitmap)